curl/curl/docs/CODE_REVIEW.md

 deliberately and carefully.
 If not, a reviewer must help the author to realize the mistake.

-curl and libcurl are similarly very strict on not modifying existing behavior.
+curl and libcurl are similarly strict on not modifying existing behavior.
 API and ABI stability is not enough, the behavior should also remain intact as far as possible.

 ## Code style